cksystemsteaching/selfie/README.md

 ![Pointers](figures/pointers.png "Pointers")

 Suppose we use eight bits, that is, one byte to encode an address in binary.
 In that case we speak of an 8-bit address space.
 Since one byte can encode the unsigned integers 0 to 255, an 8-bit address space can address 256 bytes of storage in byte-addressed memory.
 This is not much but there is still something absolutely awesome about that.
 Each byte can encode the 8-bit address of any other byte in 256 bytes of memory including its own address.
 For example, we could store, say, 85 as `01010101` at address 0 and, say, 7 as `00000111` at address 85, and, say, 0 as `00000000` at address 7, encoding a cycle from address 0 via address 85 to address 7 and then back to address 0.
 In this case, `01010101`, `00000111`, and `00000000` are interpreted as *pointers* which can be used to encode any kind of arbitrarily complex graph structure.

+> Pointers allow us to encode any structure we like

 So, in addition to encoding unsigned and signed integers as well as characters in bits, we can encode pointers as memory addresses in unsigned integers.
 Who would have thought that unsigned integers can not only be used to represent quantities but also structural elements such as pointers, thanks to digital memory?
 However, properly using pointers and digital memory in general is a major topic in computer science and an important, non-trivial part of any type of coding effort.
 You might think that 8-bit address spaces are not a big deal, which is true, but today's reality are typically 32-bit and even 64-bit address spaces that feature billions of addresses, even on your smartphone!